Please note: programme is subject to change

 • Key principles that help align expectations around sustainability before, during and after a buy-in or buy-out transaction

-• How to use the recently launched Sustainability Principles Charter for the bulk annuity process in action
+• How to use the Sustainability Principles Charter for the bulk annuity process

-• What other schemes are doing in this space?
+• Examples of what schemes are doing in this space

 Accounting for Sustainability (A4S)